keyiwan/Visualisation-on-Netflix-Data/Netflix-EDA.md

 ## Visualise

-Learning from an idea from Josh about using colours from Netflix’s icon can make viz more interesting/engaging.
+Replicate an idea from Josh’s about using colours from Netflix’s icon to make viz more interesting/engaging.

 ``` r
 # showing the colour palette of Netflix symbol